 What is Acid Concrete Stain?

-Most acid stains in the market are a mixture of mostly water, hydrochloric acid and soluble metallic salts.
-Direct Colors Concrete Acid Stains are composed of a unique concentrated formulation of blended metallic salts in an acidic water-based solution.
+Acid concrete stains are composed of a unique concentrated formulation of blended metallic salts in an acidic water-based solution.

 These metallic salts penetrate and react with the minerals in the concrete to deposit the colors into the concrete pores.

-Each color is composed of a complex proprietary formulation that contains no pigments or resins.
-When highlighted with the proper sealer, this effect provides a natural and attractive glow that will not chip off.
+Each color is composed of a complex proprietary mix that contains no pigments or resins.
+When highlighted with the proper sealer, the combination provides a natural and attractive glow that will not chip off.

 Concrete Stain Colors